 Community, Vocational, and Technical A+ Schools

 For tutoring opportunities or other A+ questions, contact your A+ Coordinators in the front office.

 What is the A+ program?

-- The A+ Scholarship is a Missouri Department of Higher Education & Workforce Development (MDHEWD) program, that will provide scholarship funds to eligible graduates of A+ designated high schools (maximum of $189 per credit hour) to any eligible Missouri public community college, vocational, or technical school.
+- The A+ Scholarship is a Missouri Department of Higher Education & Workforce Development (MDHEWD) program, that will provide scholarship funds to eligible graduates of A+ designated high schools (maximum of $189 per credit hour) that attend an eligible Missouri public community college, vocational, or technical school.
 To qualify for the A+ benefit, you must complete a FAFSA and enroll full-time (12 or more credit hours per semester) within 48 months after graduation from high school.

 - Many 4-year Universities in Missouri offer a benefit to students who graduate with A+ status; please look under the Resources heading on this page to find out more.

-- NOTE: LPS is considered an Out-of-District school at MCC.
+- LPS is considered an In-District school at MCC.
 Tuition is paid according to a set amount per credit hour and does not include Individual Course fees, Supply fees or Books.
 For more information about A+ at MCC click here.